Haolab-BIG/ChIRP-seq-Processing-Pipeline/README.md

 # ChIRP-seq-Processing-Pipeline
 This pipeline processes raw ChIRP-seq FASTQ data through sequential steps including adapter trimming, quality control, genome alignment, and peak calling.
 The workflow supports three input types: odd, even, and optional input control.
 Repeat-masked sequences are removed prior to alignment.
 Odd and even datasets are merged and then compared to the input control if available.

-# Part I Introduction
-## i.
-Workflow
-Here stands an throughout workflow of data analysis.
-<img width="1016" height="320" alt="ChIRPseq" src="https://github.com/user-attachments/assets/bcbb4ede-e6a4-485d-aacf-1e024876711f" />

-## ii.
-Features
 The workflow is fully containerized using Singularity, including all required tools and dependencies.
 With a single command, raw FASTQ data can be processed through trimming, quality control, alignment, merging, repeat removal, and peak calling in a reproducible manner.
 Input control is optional; if not provided, peak calling is performed on the merged ChIRP-seq dataset alone.

+# Part I Workflow
+Here stands an throughout workflow of data analysis.
+<img width="1016" height="320" alt="ChIRPseq" src="https://github.com/user-attachments/assets/bcbb4ede-e6a4-485d-aacf-1e024876711f" />

 # Part II Requirements
-1.  **Recommended System Configuration**:
+1.  **Recommended Specs**:

       * 8-core CPU
       * 24 GB RAM